kbravh/obsidian-tweet-to-markdown/README.md

 By default, the tweet author's profile picture will be included with the downloaded tweet.
 To exclude it, disable the **Include profile pictures** in the plugin settings.

 ### Date format
 To customize the format that the date is saved when downloading a tweet, you can provide a format string in the plugin settings.
 These format strings can be found in the [Moment.js docs](https://momentjs.com/docs/#/displaying/format/).
-By default, the format is `LLL`, which produces a date like `September 4, 1986 8:30 PM`.
+You can also set your locale, which defaults to `en`.
+By default the format is `LLL`, which produces a date like `September 4, 1986 8:30 PM` with the `en` locale.

 ## Pasting links
 As of version 1.3.0, you can paste a Twitter link into any file and have it automatically converted to the tweet and embedded in your note. ✨